kasatkovich/algorithms/tree.md

     def valid(node, lower, upper):
         if not node:
             return True
-            if lower and node.val <= lower:
+        if lower is not None and node.val <= lower: return False
-                return False
-            if upper and node.val >= upper:
+        if upper is not None and node.val >= upper: return False
-                return False
         return valid(node.left, lower, node.val) and valid(node.right, node.val, upper)
     return valid(root, None, None)

 ```
 ## Binary Search Tree Iterator